 Blue Cross Life (CNW Group/Blue Cross Life)

-Most Canadians know Blue Cross for health, dental and travel coverage — but the Blue Cross family also sells life insurance through Blue Cross Life Insurance Company of Canada, and it has a couple of features (especially its no-medical and guaranteed-issue options) that make it genuinely worth a look.
-In this review we’ll cover how Blue Cross life insurance actually works, what it offers, what it costs, the drawbacks worth knowing about, and how it stacks up against two popular online alternatives we’ve reviewed — PolicyMe and North Cover.
+Most Canadians know Blue Cross for health, dental and travel coverage — but the Blue Cross family also sells life insurance through Blue Cross Life Insurance Company of Canada.
+Its individual offering is straightforward: term life insurance, sold directly online, issued and underwritten by Blue Cross Life itself.
+In this review we’ll cover how it works, what it offers, what drives the cost, the drawbacks worth knowing about, and how it stacks up against two popular online alternatives we’ve reviewed — PolicyMe and North Cover.

 How Blue Cross Compares to Competitors